muratk5n/thirdwave/en/index.md

 ---

 Ah the good ol' gun issue is back, with racial overtones this time
 \#Tennesee.
-Culture war in overdrive.
+Culture war, the next phase.
 Throw in some abortion, "trans issues", with little toxic masculunity on the side the picture would be complete.
 Continuing on the [Dick Morris](2021/10/all-too-human.html#triangulation) plan.